microsoft/FluidFramework/docs/content/docs/glossary.md

 ## DataObject

+DataObjects are higher-level Fluid objects, compared to distributed data structures, which are low-level Fluid objects.
-Aqueduct's implementation of a Fluid object.
-Designed to organize distributed data structures into semantically meaningful groupings for your scenario, as well as, providing an API surface to your data.
+DataObjects are used to organize distributed data structures into semantically meaningful groupings for your scenario, as well as providing an API surface to your data.

 ## Distributed data structures (DDSes)